 Do the balloons arrive inflated?
-All of our balloons are sent out flat and not inflated, we sell helium canisters, for you to inflate the balloons yourself and ribbon and weights.
+All our balloons are sent out flat not inflated, we sell helium canisters for you to inflate the balloons at home.

 What weights will my balloons require?
 Please see our helium chart

 I need a lot of balloons therefore a lot of helium.
 Help!
 We sell disposable helium canisters, these are designed to be used for a small events and parties and have capacities of 8.9 cubic ft (small F30) and 14.9 cubic ft (F50), they are easy to use.
 However if you need helium in larger quantities then we suggest you hire a Helium Cylinder.
 It is very easy to rent these large pre-filled cylinders.
 There are many companies online that will deliver a cylinder to you and then collect when it is finished with.
 This is by far the most cost effective way of filling balloons for larger events.